promregator/promregator/docs/upgradev1.md

 ## (Optional) Remove Cache Type Configuration option.

-If you want you may remove configuration option `cf.cache.type` from your configuration: The new Caffeine Cache is the new default, and there is only one cache type option left anyway.
+If you want to do so, you may remove configuration option `cf.cache.type` from your configuration: The new Caffeine Cache is the new default, and there is only one cache type option left anyway.

 ## Migrate to new oAuth2XSUAABasic Authenticator